fenghen360/HomBlocks/README.md

 # Decompressing files
 unzip HomBlocks-master.zip

+# Note that Homblocks.pl is the main program, you can check it's usage by
+perl Homblocks.pl

 # Check wether programs in bin directory are executable. if they are not, change their permission.
 cd HomBlocks-master
 cd bin